 As computer audio devices got better I felt a need for a better amplifier for my PC with more inputs so I could still have my SNES and Genesis connected.
 I also wanted to be able to see the level of the audio signal.
 This prototype had electronic input selection via four push-button switches on the front wired through logic into a special IC, the National Semiconductor LM1037N stereo audio switcher.
-The output of this amplifier used the LM2879 Dual 8-Watt amplifier IC, also by National Semiconductor.
+The output of this amplifier used the LM2879 Dual 8-Watt Amplifier IC, also by National Semiconductor.

-THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, ETC.
+THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, SOURCE CODE, ETC.